Sujitha1221/IWT-Project-Fitness-Trainer/README.md

-# IWT-Project-Fitness-Trainer
+# Website-for-Online-Fitness-Training-System
-The technologies used are HTML,CSS,Java Script and php.
+The technologies used are HTML,CSS,Java Script,MY Sql and php.